FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Example round

 For example: If it is your turn, you bet on rolling 🎁(Wunsch) and you rolled 1,2,5 which is ⚰️(Das Unvermeidliche).
 Therefore, you lose 2 points.
 If this is the first round of the game, you started with 10 points and now have 8 points.
 Now it is the next players turn.
-The player choses to not predict anything and roles a 2,2,2 which is ☢️(Dreifaltigkeit).
+The player choses to not predict anything and roll a 2,2,2 which is ☢️(Dreifaltigkeit).
 In this case the player gains 3 points and it is the next players turn.
-The third player predicts an 🦄(Einhorn) and roles a 1,3,6 and gains 5 points.
+The third player predicts an 🦄(Einhorn) and roll a 1,3,6 and gains 5 points.

 ### Win

 Whoever has 0 points or less first loses the game.
 The game ends at this point and the player with the most points wins the game.

-Should you play multiple rounds note down all remaining points from the current game and to the score from previous games played.
-Agree on how many games shall be played and after that game the player with the highest overall scope wins.
+Should you play multiple rounds note down all remaining points from the current game and add them to the score from previous games played.
+Agree on how many games shall be played and after that game the player with the highest overall score wins.

 ### Example with multiple games